Autotrader cars

 Additional words by: Dan Trent

-Published on 1 August 2025 | 0 min read
+Last updated on 4 August 2025 | 0 min read

-In a significant judgment for the nine in 10 people buying cars on finance the Supreme Court has seemingly ruled out a PPI-style compensation rush for drivers afraid they may have been over-charged on their monthly payments, except in very specific cases.
+In a significant judgment for the nine in 10 people buying new cars on finance the Supreme Court has seemingly ruled out a PPI-style compensation rush for drivers afraid they may have been over-charged on their monthly payments, except in very specific cases.

 What’s the latest news?